tsteelejohnson91/LAmbDA/README.md

 python3 LAmbDA.py train Xfile Yfile Gfile gamma delta tau lambda hidden_feats cutoff_prc iterations model_file
 python3 LAmbDA.py train train_data.mat train_labels.mat label_mask3.mat 0.5 0.7 2 3.5 200 90 100 LAmbDA_model

-The code used for the writing of the manuscript is in the file tf_fuzzy_nn8.py which includes rnadom cross validation.
+The code used for the writing of the manuscript is in the file tf_fuzzy_nn8.py which includes random cross validation.
 The full datafiles would not fit on github and are stored locally.
+Improvements are being made to the LAmbDA.py program
+to add more functionality and to use previously trained models.